Contact informationFarm Address:

 Minimum Length of Stay: 10 weeks

 Skills Desired: Vegetable farming requires the ability to stand and kneel for long periods, lift heavy things regularly, and work outdoors in all weather conditions.
-Previous farm experience is a plus but not required.
+Previous farm experience is a big plus but not required.

 Meals: Employees are provided as much of the farm's excess produce, duck eggs, and goat milk as desired.

 Stipend: $12.50/hour, 40 hours/week